Sections 23 and 24 of the Charter of Incorporation of the University of Aston in Birmingham, 22 April 1966 state:

 1.5 Careful consideration should be given to the most appropriate means of advertising posts, and steps should be taken, subject to budgetary constraints, to ensure that notices of job vacancies are advertised in a range of media which are accessible to potential applicants from all areas of the community.

 1.6 Application procedures and forms will be kept under review so as to ensure that only information relevant to the job (as determined by the job description, person specification, and work permit requirements) is sought.
 Methods of applications other than application forms (e.g. the interviewer could record the information) may be appropriate where, for example, an application form would require a higher standard of English or comprehension than is necessary for satisfactory performance of the job, or where a person is unable to fill in such a form because of a disability.
-Such measures should be undertaken in consultation with Personnel Services.
+Such measures should be undertaken in consultation with Human Resources.

 2.1 The University will ensure that personnel staff, heads of school/department and all employees who come into contact with job applicants are trained in the provisions relevant to their responsibilities under the Acts and Codes mentioned in Appendix 1 to the Policy on Equal Opportunities in Employment, including the provision that it is unlawful to instruct or put pressure on others to discriminate.
 Staff responsible for short-listing, interviewing and selecting candidates will also be clearly informed of selection criteria and the need for their consistent application.
 Guidance will be given on the effects which generalised assumptions and prejudices about race, colour, nationality, ethnic or national origins, sex, marital status, age, disability, family circumstances, sexual orientation, religious or political beliefs might have on selection decisions.